JMcrafter26/vibrant-logger.js/Vibrant-Logger.md

 ```

 <details>
-<summary>Click here to learn more about the different themes and styles.</summary>
+<summary>Click here to learn more</summary>

+### Name

+By default, the name of the logger is empty.
+You can change this by setting the `name` option.

+There is also a special option called `time`.
+If you set the `name` option to `time`, the logger will display the current time instead of the name.

 ### Themes